 We love yogurt, but not the artificially-flavored kinds.
 No, these flavored yogurts are filled with added sugars, unnecessary calories, and even harmful ingredients.
 Next time you’re taking a stroll down the dairy aisle go for a yogurt packed with health halo benefits like probiotics and protein.
 Try one of these yogurts that help you loose weight and feel better.

 Eating this yogurt for your breakfast is like eating a candy bar.
 Filled with different varieties of sugars and reduced-fat milk, nutritiously beneficial ingredients are curiously missing from the menu.

 Yoplait Whips Peaches N’ Cream

-Most would think that by whipping more air is incorporated, hence less room for calories and all the other unwanted bad guy ingredients.
+Most would think that whipping more air into a yogurt means there is less room for calories and all the other unwanted bad guy ingredients.
 Unfortunately, this rendition of a “healthier” yogurt is made with mono and diglycerides.
-These additives are more often associated with artery clogging trans-fats.
+These additives are more often associated with artery-clogging trans-fats.

 Yoplait Greek 100

 You may have heard that Greek yogurt was good for you, but that’s not always the case.
 Exhibit A: Yoplait’s Greek 100.
 Sure, it has 15 grams of protein, but you’ll also be consuming a slew of bad-for-you artificial sweeteners and fructose: the sugar experts directly associate with fatty liver disease.

 These easy grab-and-go breakfasts are a total bust when compared to smoothies you can make at home.
 Most store-bought renditions are high in calories, high in sugar, and are missing many of the satiating macronutrients (like protein or healthy fats) you would get from your homemade drinks with ingredients like yogurt, peanut butter, or protein powder.